AriFordsham/GHCWiki/gitlab/merge-requests.md

 See the [merge request description template](https://gitlab.haskell.org/ghc/ghc/blob/master/.gitlab/merge_request_templates/merge-request.md) for checklist of requirements for a merge request.

+## Review checklist

+When reviewing a merge request here are a few things to check for:

+ * Are the commits logically structure?
+Are their commit messages descriptive?
+ * Are ticket numbers referenced as appropriate?
+ * Changelog entry included?
+ * Release notes entry included?
+ * Test case present?
+ * Milestone and ~"backport needed" label set as appropriate

 ## Backports

 After a patch has made it to `master` it might be appropriate to backport it to the stable branch (e.g. `ghc-8.8`).
 If backporting is desired first ensure that the issue is milestoned for the next minor release and mark the merge request containing the fix with the ~"backport needed" label.